QuentinRa/blog.quentinra.dev/info/linux/commands/index.md

 $ man man
 ```

 Entries in the manual are split into sections.
-To access a command of a specific section, simply add the section number before the command.
+To access a command in a specific section, simply add the section number before the command.

 ```bash
 $ man 1 man